 Dr. Sikes is also certified in Mako Robotic-Arm Assisted Surgery, for partial and total knee and total hip procedures.
 Visit his personal website https://www.jamessikesmd.com.

-Jacob Folse, M.D., fellowship-trained joint replacement orthopaedic surgeon, has joined Southern Bone and Joint Specialists, P.A.
-Folse received his bachelor’s degree in biological sciences from Louisiana State University, his medical degree from Louisiana State University Health Sciences Center.
+Jacob Folse, M.D., is a board certified, fellowship-trained joint replacement orthopaedic surgeon.
+Dr. Folse received his bachelor’s degree in biological sciences from Louisiana State University, his medical degree from Louisiana State University Health Sciences Center.
 He completed an internship in Greenville, S.C. and an orthopaedic residency at University of Mississippi Medical Center.
 He completed his fellowship at Southern Joint Replacement Institute in Nashville, Tenn.
 Folse is married to Kayla and has two girls, Vivien and Emma.

 Ross Ward, M.D. joined Southern Bone and Joint Specialists, P.A. in February 2013.